Get an inside look at research projects supported by Duke CTSI as they make the journey from bench to bedside.

 Premature infants are at higher risk for brain injuries that can cause lifelong impairments, such as cerebral palsy.
 This research is developing the first treatment to reverse the damage of these brain injuries, using a molecule found in human breast milk.

 These case studies have been produced using the Translational Science Benefits Model (TSBM) developed at Washington University.
-The TSBM is a framework public health and clinical scientists use to demonstrate the impact of their work in the real world.
-To learn more, visit TSBM on the web.
+Public health and clinical scientists use this model to demonstrate the impact of their work in the real world.

 Citation: Institute of Clinical & Translational Sciences at Washington University in St. Louis.
 Translational Science Benefits Model website. https://translationalsciencebenefits.wustl.edu.
 Published February 1, 2019.
 Accessed December 20, 2020.